Skip to Main Content Skip navigation

 Google Scholar is powerful & can be used to search for academic articles & books.
 Google Books gives book previews.

-Directions for how to link Google Scholar to Regent Library:
+How to link Google Scholar to Regent Library:

 • Go to Google Scholar